sympy/sympy/doc/src/modules/solvers/solveset.rst

 user won't have to "learn" our representation and she can have her expectations transferred from her mathematical experience.

-For multivariate case we are representing solutions as a set of points in a n dimensional space and a point is represented by a FiniteSet of ordered tuple.
+For multivariate case we are representing solutions as a set of points in a n-dimensional space and a point is represented by a FiniteSet of ordered tuple.
 Please Note that, the General FiniteSet is unordered, but a FiniteSet with a tuple as it's first argument is ordered.
 For example: